The biggest housing development project in 50 years has the green light from the Salford City Mayor.

 Some of the homes will be tenant-run through community-led initiatives, while the rest will be run through Dérive, a council owned company.

 Salford City Council confirmed: “Of the homes, 188 will be available for social rent, 127 for affordable rent, 52 to the private rented sector and 50 will be sold.”

 “And the ambition doesn’t stop there, in total, thousands of extra new units could be provided by Salford City Council in the next ten years with the vast majority managed by Dérive – if access to funding is successful.”

-Chelsea Phillips, Manchester Branch Chair for Acorn the Tenants Union said: “The only way out of the housing crisis is for more affordable homes to be built, this is a really positive announcement from Salford Council and Acorn welcomes this development.”
+Chelsea Phillips, Manchester branch chair for tenants union Acorn, said: “The only way out of the housing crisis is for more affordable homes to be built.
+This is a really positive announcement from Salford Council and Acorn welcomes this development.”

 “It is good to see more affordable housing being built but it needs to be happening across Greater Manchester and England too.”

 Here is the full statement from Chelsea Phillips:

 The works are expected to start as early as February 2021 on 104 of the social rent properties at Clifton Green (Pendlebury), Brassington Avenue and Ryall Avenue (Ordsall) sites.

 Brassington Avenue site.
 Image: PRP Architects